 You don’t get long to make a first impression.
-It takes only seconds for someone to walk past your trade show booth, so that’s all you’ll have to attract their attention.
-Effective product displays help make your case for you by highlighting what’s great about your products.
+It takes only seconds for someone to walk past your trade show booth, and that’s all you’ll have to attract their attention.
+Effective product displays help make your case for you by highlighting what’s standout about your products.

-Make Your Trade Show Product Display the Best with These 8 Tips
+8 Tips to Make Your Trade Show Product Display the Best on the Floor

 What makes a product display work?
-If your exhibit display isn’t getting the results you want, you can add new elements, such as tension fabric displays, banner stands, and other display accessories.
+If yours isn’t getting the results you want, you can add new elements, such as tension fabric displays, banner stands, and other display accessories.
 But if you don’t add new elements with care, you may end up with an overcrowded, messy display.

 Showing off your products might be your main goal, but there’s no reason you can’t use one or more display systems to highlight your brand at the same time.
 Product displays can incorporate branded graphics, product information, and other content.
 This emphasizes the connection between your brand and your brand’s products.
 And it provides answers to common visitor questions at the same time.

 - Branded graphics on custom-printed banners, cloth tension displays, and other structural elements – Almost any flat structural surface can do double-duty as an information display.

 - Branded carpeting – Show off your company logo on the trade show flooring at the entry points to your booth or in front of the displays that showcase your flagship products.

 - Branded countertops – Display your company logo and product information on demonstration countertops.
 When there’s no demonstration in session, this can serve as another information display.